-Around 75% of DBSA's gross loans as of March 2019 were concentrated in South Africa.
-The remainder was exposed to the wider sub-Saharan Africa region, particularly Zambia (8%) and Angola (5%), and Zimbabwe and Ghana (each at around 3%).
+Around 70% of DBSA's gross loans as of March 2020 were concentrated in South Africa.
+The remainder were in the wider Sub-Saharan Africa region, including Zambia (8%), Angola (6%), Ghana (5%) and Zimbabwe (4%).

 Detailed credit considerations

 DBSA's high capital buffers are its major strength